GoBeromsu/Quartz-CV/content/40. Projects/MSC/COM6509 - Worksheet 2.md

 - $H \approx 0.9219$ bits per second
 - 100 seconds: $100 * 0.9219 \approx 92.19$ bits

-because this problem has time domain, therefore entorpy related with per second
+Because this problem has a time domain, therefore entropy is related to per second.

 ### (c).
 Bits Needed for Encoding Scheme (average)
-we can use [[Expectations]] fomula.
+We can use the [[Expectations]] formula.
 - [[Difference between Expectation and Average]] Average bits per second = $(1 * 15/20) + (2 * 4/20) + (2 * 1/20) = 1.25$ bits
 100 seconds: $100 * 1.25 = 125$ bits